mavlink/mavlink-devguide/en/camera_protocol.md

 | Param #2 | Trigger cycle time in milliseconds.
 FIXME : this field has no place here |
 | Param #3 | Sequence reset (set to 1 to reset image sequence number, 0 to keep current sequence number) |

 **`MAV_CMD_DO_DIGICAM_CONTROL` ** - Used to control an onboard camera.
 Should be forwarded by onboard MAVLink routing system for controlling cameras which directly support MAVLink.
 It may also be consumed by an onboard camera control module and used to control a 'naive' camera.
-When used in conjunction with a _trigger_ module which paces a camera based on vehicle state (e.g distance covered), the trigger module should also emit this command for other MAVLink-compatible cameras on the bus.
+When an onboard trigger module is active, which paces a camera based on vehicle state (e.g distance covered), the trigger module should also emit this command for other MAVLink-compatible cameras on the bus.

 | Command Parameter | Description |
 | -- | -- |